Konohamaru04/Video-Converter/README.md

 1. Ensure FFmpeg is installed and available in your system PATH.
 2. Clone this repository.
 3. Build the project using Visual Studio or `dotnet build`.
-4. Run the executable and follow the prompts to convert your .ts files to .mp4.
+4. Run the executable and follow the prompts to convert your video files.

 ## License